-REDMOND, Wash. -- The National Security Agency has discovered a major security flaw in Microsoft's Windows 10 operating system that could allow hackers to intercept seemingly secure communications.
+REDMOND, Wash. -- The National Security Agency has discovered a major security flaw in Microsoft's Windows 10 operating system that could let hackers intercept seemingly secure communications.

 But rather than exploit the flaw for its own intelligence needs, the NSA tipped off Microsoft so that it can fix the system for everyone.

-Microsoft released a free software patch to fix it Tuesday and credited the agency for discovering the flaw.
-The company said it has not seen any evidence that hackers have used the technique discovered by the NSA.
+Microsoft released a free software patch to fix the flaw Tuesday and credited the intelligence agency for discovering it.
+The company said it has not seen any evidence that hackers have used the technique.

 An advisory sent by the NSA on Tuesday said “the consequences of not patching the vulnerability are severe and widespread.”